-Polyethylene Plastic Reservoir Tanks (750 us. gal)
+Polyethylene Plastic Reservoir Tank (325 us. gal)

-Maintenance of this tanks is required, but is simple.
-The tanks should be cleaned on a regular basis by opening the drain cap on the tank tee, located at the bottom right end of the tank (see Fig.1) and or open the customer installed bottom tank drain (see Fig.2) and rinse the tank with clear water.
+Maintenance of this tank is required, but is simple.
+The tank should be cleaned on a regular basis by opening the drain cap on the tank tee, located at the bottom right end of the tank (see Fig.1) and or open the customer installed bottom tank drain (see Fig.2) and rinse the tank with clear water.
 Residue such as leaves, stones, etc can be removed using a wet /dry vacuum.

 All tank ports are of a threaded type bung (see Fig.1) with rubber gaskets.
-If a leak is noticed between the tank and gasket, the connection can be tightened up by tightening the large nut flange in the direction of the arrows on the nut (counter clock wise).
+If a leak is noticed between the tank and gasket, the connection can be tightened up by tightening the large nut flange in the direction of the arrows (counter clock wise).